• Skip to primary navigation

 Instructions

-1. Preheat the oven to 350 degrees F and spray a 9×13 baking dish with cooking spray.
+1. Preheat the oven to 350° F and spray a 9×13 or casserole baking dish with cooking spray.

 2. Mix up the berry filing.
-Add all of the berries to a medium-size mixing bowl.
+Clean and dry the berries, hull and chop the strawberries, then add all of the berries to a large mixing bowl.
 Add the rest of the filling ingredients and fold it all together to coat the berries.
-Pour the berry mixture evenly into the bottom of the baking dish and spread it out so it evenly covers the bottom of the pan.
+Pour the berry mixture evenly into the bottom of the baking dish and spread it out so it covers the bottom of the pan.

 3. Make the oat crumble topping.
 Wipe out the mixing bowl you mixed the berry filing in and add in the oats, almond flour, nuts, sugar, cinnamon, and salt and mix well to combine.
 Pour the melted butter onto the oat mixture and stir it all together until it forms a crumbly but still slightly wet topping.

-5. Bake in the preheated oven for 40-45 minutes, until the edges are nice and bubbly and the top is golden brown.
+5. Bake the crisp in the preheated oven on the middle rack for 35-40 minutes, until the edges are nice and bubbly and the top is beautifully golden brown.

 6. Remove, let cool for at least 10-15 minutes.
-Serve and top with vanilla ice cream.
+Serve and top with vanilla ice cream, whipped topping or yogurt.

 Notes

 1. You can use any medley of berries you like or just one.
-You could also combine a combination of berries with chopped plums.
+You could also use a combination of berries and chopped plums.
 Just make sure to use 2 lbs of fruit.

 2. If you are out of coconut sugar or cannot find it then you can use light brown sugar in this recipe as well.
 Munkfruit also works for a much lower sugar version.